infradom/ecopower_dynamic_grid_prices/README.md

 Additional entities will be created in future versions to make your automations easier.

 # Hourly Pricing Dashboard Card:
-If possible, we will try to make this integration compatible with the nice PVPC hourly pricing card (designed for the Spanish net).
+The integration will make it easy to create an apexchart graph using the xxx_raw_data attribute(not yet done) If possible, we will try to make this integration compatible with the nice PVPC hourly pricing card (designed for the Spanish net).
 See https://github.com/danimart1991/pvpc-hourly-pricing-card.
 Thanks for this nice work @danimart1991

 # Disclaimer: